 Five great places to take in culture

 1 Milwaukee Art Museum The main wing, called the Quadracci Pavilion, is a work of art itself, with soaring 90-foot glass ceilings in the Windhover Hall.
-Check out feature exhibitions here as renovations breathe new life into other galleries.
+Recent renovations have breathed new life into other galleries.
 (414) 224-3200; mam.org

 2 Mader’s Open since 1902, Mader’s wealth of art and antiques turns dinner into a gallery visit.
 The recipes are as German-centric as they come; try the Wiener schnitzel.
 (414) 271-3377; madersrestaurant.com